suisuyy/notai/doc/overview.md

  - Wrapping selections with strings.
 Avoid `innerHTML = selectedText`; use `Range.cloneContents()` and `appendChild(fragment)` to preserve formatting safely.
  - Not checking selection containment.
 Before DOM surgery, verify the selection lives under the editor container to prevent exceptions or misplaced inserts.
  - Inconsistent hit targets in the toolbar.
 Keep interactive buttons at least ~32px tall/wide for usability; use targeted selectors (e.g., `#addBlockBtn`) rather than broad rules that affect all buttons.
 - Overriding CSS hooks used by JS.
 Do not remove or rename classes/IDs (like `.block`, `.dropdown`, `#addBlockBtn`) that scripts depend on; instead, extend styles with additive rules.
+ - Adding UI without keyboard and dismissal affordances.
+Provide close buttons and backdrop click to dismiss modals when appropriate.
+ - Not exposing small interop hooks when needed.
+When a module needs to trigger an app‑level UI (e.g., auth prompt), expose a minimal global function instead of sprinkling DOM logic throughout modules.